matthew1000/gstreamer-cheat-sheet/rtmp.md

 ### Play an RTMP stream

-To play from RTMP server, playbin can be used (as with files and HLS streams):
+To play from RTMP server, playbin can be used (as with files, HLS streams, DASH streams, etc):

 ```
 gst-launch-1.0 playbin uri=$RTMP_SRC